Overview

 Courtney Thompson

-Associate Professor and Chair of Africana Studies
+Josephine Lincoln Morris Associate Professor of Africana Studies (on leave Spring 2025)

 cothompson@wooster.edu